KDE/digikam-doc/color_management/working_space.rst

 **Gamma-induced errors** is a topic outside the scope of this manual but it's commonly-encountered that gamma-induced error that is caused by incorrectly calculating luminance in a nonlinear RGB working space.
 And in a similar vein, the calculations involved in mixing colors together to produce new colors (such as using a digital filter to add warmth to an image) result in gamma errors unless the new colors are calculated by first transforming all the relevant values back to their linear values.

-Unfortunately and despite their undeniable mathematical advantages, linear gamma working spaces have so few tones in the shadows that they are impossible to use for editing if one is working in 8-bits, and still problematic at 16-bits.
+Unfortunately and despite their undeniable mathematical advantages, linear gamma working spaces have so few tones in the shadows that they are impossible to use for editing if one is working in 8-bit, and still problematic at 16-bit.
 When the day comes when we are all doing our editing on 32-bit files produced by our HDR cameras on our personal supercomputers, We can predict that we will all be using working spaces with gamma=1.

 Image Tonal Steps and Gamut Size
 --------------------------------

 How many discrete tonal steps are there in a digital image?
 In an 8-bit image, you have 256 tonal steps from solid black to solid white.
 In a 16-bit image theoretically you have 65536 steps.
-But remember, those 16-bits started out as either 10 bits (=1024 steps), 12 bits (=4096 steps), or 14 bits (=16384 steps) as produced by the camera's A-to-D converter - the extra bits to reach 16-bits start out as just padding.
+But remember, those 16-bit started out as either 10-bit (=1024 steps), 12-bit (=4096 steps), or 14-bit (=16384 steps) as produced by the camera's A-to-D converter - the extra bits to reach 16-bit start out as just padding.
 The available tones are not distributed evenly from light to dark.
 In linear gamma mode (as the camera sensor sees things), there's a whole lot more tones in the highlights than in the shadows.
 Hence the advice, if you shoot RAW, to expose to the right but don't blow the highlights.

 One major consideration in choosing a working space is that some working spaces are bigger than others, meaning they cover more of the visible spectrum (and as a consequence include some imaginary colors - mathematical constructs that don't really exist).
 These bigger spaces offer the advantage of allowing you to keep all the colors captured by your camera and preserved by the `Lcms <https://www.littlecms.com/>`_ conversion from your camera profile to the super-wide-gamut profile connection space and out again to your chosen working space.